Find out whether your property is exempt from Council Tax charges.

-The maximum period of exemption for a new or existing property which is empty and unfurnished is 6 months.
+The maximum period of exemption for a property which is empty and unfurnished is 6 months.

 In the majority of cases a 6 month exemption will be calculated from the start date of the exemption claim.
-However, it is important to note that if an exemption has been awarded against the property previously then this period may count towards the 6 months.
-The only time where this does not apply is where the property has been occupied for 3 months, or more, immediately before the start date of a claim.
+Please note: if an exemption has previously been awarded against a property, this period may count towards the 6 months.
+This does not apply where the property has been occupied for 3 months, or more, immediately before the start date of a claim.

 If your property remains unoccupied after 6 months, a 50% discount will be awarded for a further 6 months, or to the date which is 12 months from the property becoming unoccupied, whichever is earliest.

 This discount is applicable to the Council Tax charge only and not water and waste water charges.

 If the property is still unoccupied after 12 months a Council Tax Levy may be applied.